MellongLau/AMAppExportToIPA-Xcode-Plugin/README.md

     `$ git clone git@github.com:MellongLau/AMAppExportToIPA-Xcode-Plugin.git`

-* Build the AMAppExportToIPA-Xcode-Plugin target in the Xcode project and the plug-in will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
+* Build the AMAppExportToIPA target in the Xcode project and the plug-in will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 * Relaunch Xcode.

 or